BeryJu/gravity/docs/content/api/_index.md

 Session authentication using local users and OIDC is supported for browser usage.
 API Keys can also be created for automation.

+A default admin user is created on the first startup.
+You can find the credentials printed to stdout.

 #### CLI

 To create a new user, run the following command in the gravity container: